cloudflare/cloudflare-docs/products/access/src/content/getting-started/applications.md

 6. In the **Assertion Consumer Service URL** field, input the service provider’s endpoint for receiving and parsing SAML assertions.

-7. Scroll down to the **Application logo** card to choose a logo that will represent the app in the App Launcher and in the Applications page.
+7. Scroll down to the **Application logo** card to choose a logo that will represent the application in the App Launcher and in the Applications page.
 You can either:
-  * Select **Default** if you want the SaaS application’s logo to show.
+  * Select **Default** if you want to show the SaaS application’s logo.
   * Select **Custom** if you want to assign a custom logo to the application.

 ![SaaS logo](../static/summary/saas-logo.png)